 In order to obtain a well-behaved moduli space, one typically imposes restrictions on the action of $\iota(a)$ induced on $\Lie_S(A)$, for all $a\in \OK$.
 For instance to obtain integral models of PEL Shimura varieties attached to unitary groups of a certain signature, one may impose a corresponding \textit{signature condition} by prescribing the characteristic polynomial of $\iota(a)$ acting on $\Lie_S(A)$.
 For us, the relevant abelian schemes are those that are, over $\CC$, isogenous to the $n$th power of a CM abelian variety of type $\Phi$.
 The corresponding signature condition is then

 where the right hand side is identified with its image under the map $\OL[X] \rar \OS[X]$ induced by the structure morphism $S \rar \Spec \OL$.

-However, over characteristic $p>0$ for $p$ is ramified in $K$, the signature condition is not restrictive enough, since in that case some of the different embeddings $\phi\in \Phi$ coincide.
+However, over characteristic $p>0$ for $p$ ramified in $K$, the signature condition is not restrictive enough, since some embeddings $\phi\in \Phi$ may coincide.
 For example, let $K$ be quadratic imaginary, so that $L=K$ and $\Phi$ consists of a single embedding $\phi: K \hra \CC$.
 Let $S$ be a scheme over $\Spec \OK$ of characteristic $p$, where $p$ is ramified in $K$.
-Then for any $a\in \OK$, $a$ and $a^\sigma$ have the same image under $\OK \rar \OS$, so that $\phi$ and $\phi\sigma$ are indistinguishable through the $\OK$-action on $\OS$, and the signature condition is always satisfied.
+Then for any $a\in \OK$, $a$ and $a^\sigma$ have the same image under $\OK \rar \OS$, so that $\phi$ and $\phi\sigma$ are indistinguishable using the $\OK$-action on $\OS$, and the signature condition is always satisfied.
 This is a general defect of the signature condition that causes the moduli space to acquire vertical components over ramified primes $p$, and so fail to be flat over $\Spec \OK$.

 For $K$ quadratic imaginary, the \textit{wedge condition} of G. Pappas \cite{Pappas2000}, formulated using exterior powers of $\iota(a)$ acting on $\Lie_S(A)$, is one approach to fixing the defect over ramified primes.
 The resulting moduli spaces are expected to be flat in general, and this has been verified in important special cases.
-The wedge condition corresponding to the signature condition (\ref{charpo}) is simply $\iota(a) = \phi(a)$, i.e that the two actions of $\OK$ on $\Lie_S(A)$ should coincide.
+The wedge condition corresponding to (\ref{charpo}) is simply $\iota(a) = \phi(a)$, i.e. that the two actions of $\OK$ on $\Lie_S(A)$ should coincide.
 The resulting moduli space is then proper and smooth over $\Spec \OK$, of relative dimension zero \cite[2.1.2]{unitary2}.
 However, it's not clear how to extend the wedge condition to the general CM case, since when $L\neq K$ there is no way to directly compare the actions of $\OK$ and $\OL$.